bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 this animation is finished, we need to take the one that we&apos;ve clicked on and feed it back in.

-What we need here is a **callback** function.
+What we need here is a <b>callback</b> function.
 Once this is done fading out, we want to add a callback function, with its parentheses, and its current devices in here.
 I want this tab to get faded in.
 The way we&apos;re going to do is we&apos;re going to make use of our variable that we&apos;ve already created here.
-We can use our **jQuery** object to get this tab.
+We can use our <b>jQuery</b> object to get this tab.
 We know that this thing is going to hold in either pound tab dash 1 or pound tab dash 2 because that&apos;s what we found when we did this alert.
 You get this one and then we can do.fadeIn over 200 milliseconds.
 We&apos;ll fade